boyetece/thukee-blogs/2022-dec/bcctools.md

 # BCC-Tools
  This is a dynamic kernel tracing tools, called bcc-tools, this tool is for checking system performance - `extended Berkeley Packet Filter (eBPF)` used by system administrators.
-It allows allows dynamic kernel tracing without requiring kernel modules (like systemtap) or rebooting of the kernel (as with debug kernels).
-It accomplishes this while maintaining minimal overhead for each trace point, making these tools an ideal way to instrument running kernels in production.
+It allows dynamic kernel tracing without requiring kernel modules (like systemtap) or rebooting of the kernel.
+It accomplishes this while maintaining minimal overhead for each trace point, making these tools an ideal way to check the metrics in the kernel that are running in production.

 ## This is the following process when started by root on the command line: